ipfs/specs/multigram/README.md

   +
 ```

-- Note how the Table Index field is set to `0x00`, selecting the `/multigram-table` protocol.
+- Note how the Table Index field is set to `0x00`, selecting the `/multigram-setup` protocol.
 - The Operation field MUST support at least the `/cbor/` multicodec format.
 It SHOULD support the `/protobuf/` and `/json/` formats.
 - In the future, an `/ipfs/` format can be used to resolve code and specification for supporting the format.

-## Protocol table operations / multigram-table
+## Protocol table operations / multigram-setup

 Either endpoint can send `append` proposals, and the other endpoint will reply with the result, based on their own supported protocols.